---

 ### [Routes & Rendering](/learn-seo/vue/routes-and-rendering)

-Architecture decisions that impact your crawl budget and ranking potential.
+Architecture decisions that affect your crawl budget and ranking potential.

 <table>